stytchauth/stytch-management-go/migrate_from_v2.md

 This guide helps you migrate from v2 to v3 of the Stytch Management Go SDK. v3 introduces significant architectural changes that provide a better developer experience and support Stytch custom environments.

-For more details on how the management API changed, see our [PWA docs](https://stytch.com/docs/workspace-management/pwa/overview).

 > [!WARNING]
 > The v3 of this SDK is currently in development and only available as an alpha version, with unnanounced breaking changes.
-For the current major release, see our [v2 branch](https://github.com/stytchauth/stytch-management-go/tree/v2).
+For the current major release, see our stable [v2 branch](https://github.com/stytchauth/stytch-management-go/tree/v2).
+> The SDK is self-documented with docstrings.
+The documentation for the management API endpoints this SDK interacts with is not yet available and will be released soon.

 ## Key Changes